segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 > <cite>[Matthew 5:23-25](https://www.biblegateway.com/passage/?search=Matthew5:23-25&version=NKJV){:target="_blank"}</cite>

-> You have heard that it was said to those of old, ‘You shall not commit adultery.’
+> You have heard that it was said to those of old, 'You shall not commit adultery.'
 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.
 If your right eye causes you to sin, pluck it out and cast <i>it</i> from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.
 And if your right hand causes you to sin, cut it off and cast <i>it</i> from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.
 >
 > <cite>[Matthew 5:27-30](https://www.biblegateway.com/passage/?search=Matthew5:27-30&version=NKJV){:target="_blank"}</cite>

-> Again you have heard that it was said to those of old, ‘You shall not swear falsely, but shall perform your oaths to the Lord.’
-But I say to you, do not swear at all: neither by heaven, for it is God’s throne; nor by the earth, for it is His footstool; nor by Jerusalem, for it is the city of the great King.
+> Again you have heard that it was said to those of old, 'You shall not swear falsely, but shall perform your oaths to the Lord.'
+But I say to you, do not swear at all: neither by heaven, for it is God's throne; nor by the earth, for it is His footstool; nor by Jerusalem, for it is the city of the great King.
 Nor shall you swear by your head, because you cannot make one hair white or black.
-But let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’ For whatever is more than these is from the evil one.
+But let your 'Yes' be 'Yes,' and your 'No,' 'No.' For whatever is more than these is from the evil one.
 >
 > <cite>[Matthew 5:33-37](https://www.biblegateway.com/passage/?search=Matthew5:33-37&version=NKJV){:target="_blank"}</cite>

-> You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
+> You have heard that it was said, 'An eye for an eye and a tooth for a tooth.'
 But I tell you not to resist an evil person.
 But whoever slaps you on your right cheek, turn the other to him also.
 If anyone wants to sue you and take away your tunic, let him have <i>your</i> cloak also.
 And whoever compels you to go one mile, go with him two.
 Give to him who asks you, and from him who wants to borrow from you do not turn away.
 >
 > <cite>[Matthew 5:38-42](https://www.biblegateway.com/passage/?search=Matthew5:38-42&version=NKJV){:target="_blank"}</cite>